oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/Deploy/deploying-odi-web-edition.md

 - Direct URL from a browser

-- Data Transforms card in Autonomous Database tools page.
+- Data Transforms card in Autonomous AI Database tools page.

 1. In order to find the URL we need to access the application properties in OCI stack created in previous step.
 In the OCI Control plane, from the hamburger menu select **Resource Manager – Stacks**, as follows: